llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 }
 ```

-And previously led to this after EarlyCSE, which removes the redundant load
+And previously led to this after `EarlyCSE`, which removes the redundant load
 from `%bar`:

 ```llvm